drnickallgood/phdwork/notes.md

 Research Notes

 ** Current Status **
-  * Changing / modifying delta 2 even down to longer decimal places can actually help this formultaion
+  * Changing / modifying delta 2 even down to longer decimal places can actually help this formultaion.

 ** TO DO **

-*
-* Include STDEV and seed for gaussian blobs in dissertation **
-* add 5 cluster, 1725 seed data to charts in dissertation
-* Add comparison graphs:
+* Add NMF basics to Chapter 2 dissertation.
-* Inertia comparison for all 3 processes
-* Silhouette, Homog, Compl, V-measure for all 3 processes

-* Expand Tabu Charts for 20, 30, 35, 40, 45, 50, 100 samples , get graphs
+* Write math out for NMF solution
+* Write math out for Adaptive Formulation using offsets

 * Adaptive solution which allows the use of floating point in the results
     * Tabu